siren-wang/blog-code/blog/_post/TOFEL.md

 There’s not a single person on the planet who wouldn’t like to ...

+With every choice, something is gained and something is lost.

 lower revenue

 call in sick or come in late